webcreate/infinite-ajax-scroll/docs/options.md

 **Default:** `undefined`
 **Required:** yes

 Selector of the item elements that should be appended to the container.

+{% hint style='info' %}
-These elements should live inside the container element.
+The item elements should live **inside** the container element.
+{% endhint %}

 ```html
 <div class="container">